das-praktische-schreinerlein/your-all-in-one/README.md

 =====================

 # Desc
-"Your-All-In-One" or "Le petit D'Artagnan" is the prototype of my collaboration-softwareproject.
+"Your-All-In-One" or "Le petit D'Artagnan" is the prototype of my
-"D'Artagnan - Dein persönlicher Software-Musketier".
+collaboration-softwareproject: "D'Artagnan - Dein persönlicher Software-Musketier".

 More information about the prototype will you find at http://www.your-all-in-one.de/yaio/static/lepetit